ITSEC-ASIA-ID/Competitions/TenableCTF2023/Reversing - Pwns/Skiddyana Pwnz and the Loom of Fate/README.md

-Within the loomRoom function, a buffer overflow exists in the src variable; however, altering the return address is not feasible.

 # Initial Analysis (Decompilation)

 The writer utilized the IDA Pro decompiler to facilitate a clearer understanding of the program's flow within the output code.